 Once you have completed your risk assessment and vulnerability analyses, you should examine the information and create an integrated risk management strategy for each product of sufficiently high risk.
-The intent is to analyze the organization's situation so that specific action plans can be developed and pursued.
+The intent is to analyse the organization's situation so that specific action plans can be developed and pursued.
 The following strategy will provide you with a better-informed risk decision-making process:

-- Define a set of policies and procedures to ensure organizations risk profile is followed - Segment drug targets by specific threat, for example patient safety - Identify the points in the supply chain where threats are the greatest
+- Define a set of policies and procedures to ensure organizations risk profile is followed - Segment product targets by specific threat, for example consumer safety